Photo by: © arrowsmith2 – stock.adobe.com

 What are the arguments to weaken Section 1071?

 The attacks on Section 1071 have been recycled and are ineffective.
-Current congressional efforts to repeal or weaken Section 1071 are based on arguments that have been previously discredited.
+Ongoing congressional efforts to repeal or weaken Section 1071 are based on arguments that have been previously discredited.

 Other arguments assert that publicly shared Section 1071 data would put small business owners personal data at unique risk, despite the fact that similar datasets such as HMDA already exist and pose no such risks.